Have your say on organ donation in England and Northern Ireland

 How much say should families have in their deceased relative's decision to donate their organs?
 When would exemptions to 'opt-out' be needed, and what safeguards will be necessary?
 How might a new system affect certain groups depending on age, disability, race or faith?

-Only about half of adults on the current organ register say they have discussed their wishes with a relative, with people from BAME backgrounds among the least likely to have had an open conversation.
-This is significant as only about six percent of deceased donors are Black or Asian, meaning Black or Asian patients are waiting six months longer for a suitable kidney transplant than white patients.
+Only about half of adults on the current organ register say they have discussed their wishes with a relative, with people from minority ethnic groups among the least likely to have had an open conversation This is significant as only about six percent of deceased donors are Black or Asian, meaning Black or Asian patients are waiting six months longer for a suitable kidney transplant than white patients.

 Northern Ireland residents are being encouraged to comment on government proposals to increase awareness of organ donation through ring fenced funding for a communications programme, engaging with all sectors of the community, as well as providing training for healthcare professionals.
 The new policy aims to increase family consent rates to 80%.